A Survey on Adversarial Contention Resolution: Introduction

 \item {\it Unique Identifiers.} Given {\boldmath{$n$}} \things, each may have a unique identifier (\defn{ID}) taken from a set of $\Theta(n)$ possible IDs.
-This ID may be used by an algorithm to determine when the corresponding station attempts to access the shared resource.
+This ID may be used by an algorithm to determine when the corresponding station accesses the channel.

 \item{\it Global Clock.} In the static case, all \things obtain their respective packet in the same slot $s$.
 This offers a common point for synchronization; that is, all \things may consider $s$ to have index $0$.
 Thus, for the static case, there is the implicit assumption of a global clock.
 For dynamic arrivals, packets may be generated at \things at different times.
-In this case, if all \things agree on the index of the current slot, then they are said to have access to a global clock. \end{itemize}
+In this case, if all \things agree on the index of the current slot, then they are said to have access to a global clock; otherwise, they are often said to have only a \defn{local clock}. \end{itemize}